-You won’t be able to put liquids, garden waste, cut flowers or packaging (including biodegradable packaging) in the food waste bin.
-You’ll receive more details nearer the time, including all the information and equipment you need to take part.
+Please do not put liquids, garden waste, cut flowers or packaging (including biodegradable packaging) in the food waste bin.

 There is no need for your kitchen caddy or food waste bin to become smelly or to attract insects or vermin.
 Your outdoor food waste bin has a sealable and lockable lid which will reduce smell as well as prevent pests.
 There are some simple steps you can take – such as regularly emptying your caddy, rinsing it out, keeping the lid closed, wrapping up smelly food like meat or fish, and keeping it out of direct sunlight.

 We will collect the food waste from your food waste bin on a weekly basis.
 The waste will be taken to the re3 recycling centre and then on to the Severn Trent recycling plant where it is turned into fertiliser for farming and energy.
 So the new service will turn food waste from a problem into a resource.